tadast/webattle.js/README.md

     gem install foreman
     foreman start #uses Procfile

-Point your browser to http://localhost:3000
+Point your browser to http://localhost:3000.
+If you have deployed it somewhere, edit ip/url and port in lib/config.js.

 If you are just starting to learn and find code too difficult, checkout earlier tags, see changelog below.